S-duality wall of SQCD from Toda braiding: Domain wall and its symmetries

 We are left with the task of finding a 3d $\Nsusy=2$ gauge theory whose $S^3_b$~partition function is the integral in~\eqref{wall-ZZZ}.
 Such partition functions are known through supersymmetric localization~\cite{Jafferis:2010un,Hama:2010av,Hama:2011ea}: the path integral is localized to field configurations where a real vector multiplet scalar takes an arbitrary constant value, which can be reduced to the Cartan algebra of the gauge group~$G$ by a gauge transformation.
 The partition function takes the form

-where the exponentials are classical values of the action, with $k$~the Chern--Simons level (one per simple factor of~$G$) and $\lambda$~the Fayet--Iliopoulos parameter (one per abelian factor of~$G$), the product over roots~$e$ of~$G$ is the one-loop contribution of the vector multiplet, and finally each chiral multiplet transforming in a representation~$\repr_I$ of~$G$ contributes a product over weights~$w_I$ (we write $w_I\in\repr_I$ for lack of a better notation), which involves the $R$-charge $r_I$ and mass~$m_I$ of the chiral.
-The integration contour agrees with $\mathbb{R}$ away from a compact set and is chosen so that poles of each~$S_b$ are all on the same side.
+where the exponentials are classical values of the action, with $k$~the Chern--Simons level (one per simple factor of~$G$) and $\lambda$~the Fayet--Iliopoulos parameter (one per abelian factor of~$G$), the product over roots~$e$ of~$G$ is the one-loop contribution of the vector multiplet, and finally each chiral multiplet transforming in a representation~$\repr_I$ of~$G$ contributes a product over weights~$w_I$ including multiplicity (we write $w_I\in\repr_I$ for lack of a better notation), which involves the $R$-charge $r_I$ and mass~$m_I$ of the chiral.
+The integration contour of each $\tau_j$ agrees with $\mathbb{R}$ away from a compact set and is chosen so that for each~$S_b$ all the poles are above the contour or all below.
 Note that the vector multiplet contribution has no pole since $\bigl(S_b(y) S_b(- y)\bigr)^{-1} = - 4 \sin(\pi b y) \sin(\pi b^{-1} y)$.